cujojs/most/docs/api.md

 Start consuming events from `stream`.
 This can be useful in some cases where you don't want or need to process the terminal events--e.g. when all processing has been done via upstream side-effects.
 Most times, however, you'll use [`observe`](#observe) to consume *and process* terminal events.

-The returned promise will fulfill after all the events have been consumed, or will reject if the stream fails and the [error is not handled](#handling-errors).
+The returned promise will fulfill (with end signal value as resolution value) after all the events have been consumed, or will reject if the stream fails and the [error is not handled](#handling-errors).

 ## Combining streams